Batu Kawan: Sports

-Shopping
+Retail

 Opened in 2016, Design Village, with a built-up area of 37161 m2, is the biggest outlet mall in Malaysia.
-Among the tenants within the mall are Gap, Timberland, Pierre Cardin, Padini, Adidas, Body Glove, Levi's, Guess, Samsonite, Esprit and Cotton On.
+Among the tenants within the mall are Gap, Timberland, Pierre Cardin, Sacoor Brothers, Superdry, Kate Spade New York, Padini, Adidas, Body Glove, Levi's, Guess, Samsonite, Esprit and Cotton On.

 In 2017, the construction of the IKEA Batu Kawan store was launched by the Chief Minister of Penang, Lim Guan Eng.
 Slated for completion by 2019, it is the first IKEA store in northern Malaysia and spans a built-up area of 39979 m2.

 Infrastructure

 The Batu Kawan Industrial Park encompasses the southern portion of Batu Kawan and is bounded by the Second Penang Bridge to the north.
-The 2680 hectare industrial zone has attracted a host of multinational firms, such as Boston Scientific, Bose Corporation, Bosch, ViTrox, Dexcom and Hewlett-Packard.
+The 2680 hectare industrial zone has attracted a host of multinational firms, such as Boston Scientific, Bose Corporation, Bosch, ViTrox, Western Digital, Dexcom and Hewlett-Packard.
 In addition, a 4.2 acre gold and jewellery hub is being built within the industrial park.

 The major residential developments within Batu Kawan include Aspen Vision City and Utropolis@Batu Kawan, undertaken by Aspen Group and Paramount Property respectively.
-The former includes a financial hub, a hospital, an international school and other commercial properties, whilst the latter consists of the campus of KDU University College and various other properties.
+The former includes a financial hub, a Columbia Asia hospital, an international school and other commercial properties, whilst the latter consists of the campus of KDU University College and various other properties.
 Other ongoing projects within the town include the EcoHorizon residential development by EcoWorld.

 In an effort to promote environmental conservation, all development projects within the town are required to abide by a 30% green area ruling, enacted by the Seberang Perai City Council.